4817 Butler Road Glyndon, MD 21071

 • No heavy or vigorous rinsing of the mouth for the first 24 hours.
 Gentle flushing of the mouth is okay only after the bleeding has stopped completely

-• 24 hours after surgery, you may rinse your mouth up to four times daily with warm sea salt water.
-Continue doing so for five days or until we remove any placed stitches.
-If using StellaLife products, warm salt water rinses are unnecessary but will not harm you.
+• 24 hours after surgery, you may rinse your mouth up to four times a day with warm sea salt water.
+Continue doing so for five days or until any stitches that were placed are removed.
+If using the StellaLife products, warm saltwater rinses are not necessary, but will do no harm.

 Ice or Heat